mhd-coder-10/delta-class/README.md

 # delta-class
-This repo for Git &amp; Github.
+This repo for Git &amp; Github class.